tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/batchservice/Batch-Service-REST-API-Versioning.md

     You can now run a task or task collection under one of the following user identities, specified via the new **userIdentity** property on the task resource:

     - A user account with a name that you define.
-When the **userIdentity** property is set to this user account, the task or collection of tasks runs under that account.
-    - A user account that is created automatically (an auto-user) for running a task or collection of tasks.
-You can specify that an auto-user runs a task or collection of tasks as an administrative user or as a non-administrative user.
+    - A user account that is created automatically (an auto-user).
+An auto-user can run as an administrative user or as a non-administrative user.
 By default, an auto-user runs as a non-administrative user.

     > [!IMPORTANT]
     > The **userIdentity** property, with its **elevationLevel** property, replaces the **runElevated** property in requests that add a task or a task collection, and in responses that get information about a task or that list tasks.